kaushik316/T2D_Models/README.md

   * One Vs Rest Model Evaluation: Runs multiple sklearn models on the training data and compares their performance on test data.
 Configure filepaths for input data before running.

   * Multilabel Model Evaluation: Similar to One Vs Rest Notebook except for multilabel problems.
+  * Trait vs Trait:  Used to compare two distinct sets of traits (e.g, blood traits vs metabolic traits) in order to determine whether a machine learning classfier can learn to distinguish between the two sets, provided an aggregated dataset.

 ### Classes:
 `Evaluator.py` is a helper class for plotting and evaluating model performance.
 Documentation for methods is contained in the python file.